 “Different” is eye-catching.

 I create stacked compositions in my commercial photography to enhance visual interest.
-It can be cheesecakes floating over other cheesecakes, or looking down from 25 feet up as a client’s hardware cleans the carpet of a “restaurant floor” we built in the studio, and more.
+That could be cheesecakes floating over other cheesecakes, or looking down from 25 feet up as a client’s hardware cleans the carpet of a “restaurant floor” we built in the studio, and more.
 Exploiting these unusual perspectives are design elements that add to your product’s viability.

 The Build

-In this image there are 4 distinct layers seen from directly overhead.
+This image has 4 distinct layers seen from directly overhead.
 First is a green-speckled paper background laid flat upon a table.
-On the paper is a layer of glass beads like those we see in artificial flower arrangements and other uses.
-I bought enough to fill a large freezer bag and spread them all over the paper with gaps in the coverage to provide more variety in the background texture.
+On the paper is a layer of glass beads like those found in artificial flower arrangements and other uses.
+I bought enough to fill a large freezer bag and spread them all over the paper with gaps in the coverage to provide more variety and texture in the background.

 Then, 4 heavy-duty cardboard tubes, 3” in diameter and 4” tall were placed at the corners of a piece of 24”x24” optically clear glass 3/16” thick.
-Once the tubes were lined up, I positioned the glass after first making sure it was smear and smudge-free.
+Once the tubes were lined up, I positioned the glass.
+It had to be smear and smudge-free.

 On another table, I had already worked out the arrangement of the dishes to be photographed to provide an interesting composition that also showed all the shapes.